 The transition process between BGP states is a complex one, but it is essential to understand in order to configure and troubleshoot BGP networks properly.

 The process begins with the Idle state, which is the initial state of a BGP router.
-From there, the router will move to the Connect state when it receives a connection request from its neighbor.
-If no response is received, it will enter the Active state and send out connection requests until a response is received.
-Once an open message has been sent and received, the router will enter OpenSent and OpenConfirm states before finally transitioning to Established.
+From there, a Start event triggers the move to the Connect state where the router initiates an outbound TCP connection.
+If no connection is established, it will enter the Active state and continue attempting TCP (and accept inbound attempts).
+Once an OPEN message has been sent and received, the router will enter OpenSent and OpenConfirm states before finally transitioning to Established.
 At this point, routing can begin, and updates can be exchanged between neighbors.
+This flow is commonly referred to as the BGP state machine or BGP FSM.

 Potential issues during BGP States transitions and Troubleshooting tips for resolving issues

 Additionally, it is important to check the underlying routing tables of both routers to make sure that they have the correct information.
-Remember, BGP is a TCP layer protocol, and if a neighbor is not directly connected, it needs an underlying routing to form a BGP neighborship.
+Remember, BGP is an application-layer routing protocol that runs over TCP port 179, and if a neighbor is not directly connected, it needs an underlying route to form a BGP neighborship.

 It is also essential to check the physical connection between the two routers and ensure that there are no problems with the link.
 If any of these issues are present, they must be addressed before BGP can successfully transition between states.
 You should also monitor the network for any signs of packet loss or routing loops.